Snowflake-Labs/sfguide-financial-asset-management/README.md

 [Medium Blog](https://medium.com/snowflake/open-sourcing-a-snowflake-financial-services-asset-management-system-3-billion-trades-with-1a2a0e04671a)

-## How to Install (Takes under 7 minutes; each script is idempotent)
+## How to Install (each script is idempotent; takes 7 minutes)

-    Find a share named "Knoema Economy Data Atlas" from the Snowflake Data Marketplace and mount the database as economy_data_atlas
+    Find a share named [Cybersyn Financial & Economic Essentials](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7/cybersyn-financial-economic-essentials) and mount the share as a database named Financial_Economic_Essentials (Notice 1 underscore between each word)

     Run Script 10: Sets up the environment
     Run Script 20: Connects to the Data Marketplace to get free stock history